ksymonov/email-hasher/README.md

 1. Preparation

   1.1 Download the script files to your computer.
-The easiest way is to click the green "Code" button at the top of this repository page and select "Download ZIP".
+The easiest way is to click the green "Code" button at the top of this repository page and select "Download ZIP"

   1.2 Extract the downloaded archive into a new folder on your computer.
 (Note: If you see a folder named __MACOSX or files starting with ._ or .DS_Store, simply ignore them.
 These are invisible macOS system files).
   1.3 Prepare your database in a .csv format.
 You can use the provided test_contacts.csv as a template.
 The file must strictly contain two columns separated by a comma (no spaces or quotes): cid and email.
   1.4 Important note for Excel users (Long CIDs): If your cid values are longer than 11 characters, Excel will automatically convert them into scientific notation (e.g., 1.23E+11), which will corrupt the data.
 To prevent this, press Ctrl + A to select all cells and change the cell format to "Text" before saving the file.